ravetroll/BedrockService/README.md

     then
     Type: bedrockservice start
 ```
-If you need to uninstall bedrockservice Start a command prompt console with admin priviledges and navigate to the directory where you unzipped BedrockService.
+If you need to uninstall BedrockService Start a command prompt console with admin priviledges and navigate to the directory where you unzipped BedrockService.
 ```
     Type: bedrockservice stop
     then